Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Results, evaluation, and applications

-\zy{ \textbf{Style-aware furniture recommendation.} Style similarities resulting from our analysis can enable a style-aware furniture recommendation application, much like the one developed in~\cite{liu2015style}.
+\textbf{Style-aware furniture recommendation.} Style similarities resulting from our analysis can enable a style-aware furniture recommendation application, much like the one developed in~\cite{liu2015style}.
 Specifically, furniture pieces can be retrieved from a shape repository to populate a scene based on style similarity (see Figure~\ref{fig:furniture_recomm.png}).

 To verify the effectiveness of the style similarity measure obtained from our work, we conduct a user study where human participants were asked to choose the scene containing furniture pieces that possess the highest level of style compatibility among a triplet of 3D scenes.
 In each scene, one of the furniture pieces is recommended.
 Among the triplet, one scene is randomly arranged, one has the recommendation given by human users, and one has the recommendation selected as the furniture piece whose style is the closest match with other furniture pieces in the scene.
-The study consists of 58 human participants to make scene selections among 17 randomly sorted scene triplets.

-Figure~\ref{fig:style_sim_study} shows the scene selection results from the user study, there are 8 scene triplets that users prefer furniture recommendation by our method against human recommendation of 17 scene triplets, demonstrating that style-aware furniture recommendation using our style similarity performs comparably with human recommendation.
-All the scenes used in the study can be found in the supplementary material.}
+The study consists of 17 scene triplets, all randomly sorted, and 58 human participants to make scene selections.
+Figure~\ref{fig:style_sim_study} shows the scene selection results from the user study, demonstrating that style-aware furniture recommendation using our style similarity performs comparably with human recommendation.
+All the scenes used in the study can be found in the supplementary material.